 Top image: original English version of BioShock Infinite; bottom image: localized Russian version of the same game.
 Excellent work with fonts and design of in-game objects.

 Top image: screenshot for the Chinese store; bottom image: screenshot for the Russian store.
-Note the drastic atmosphere change – not only character skins but font stylistics, too.
+Note the drastic atmosphere change: not only in character skins, but fonts too.

-- If an online game has offline components, developers have to explain how they work;
+- If an online game has offline components, developers have to explain how they work.

-- Publishers don’t have to provide a printed version of prohibited words for each game.
+But at the same time the process became easier: mobile publishers don’t have to send smartphones with their pre-installed games to SAPP (a department that currently controls this niche), and they don’t have to provide a printed version of prohibited words for each game.
 They can simply provide a digital list.

 Proper localization is the key to users’ hearts.